 Of course this is ok!
 I encourage everyone to go out and do your own research.
 Talk with other breeders and meet with other dog owners.
 The decision to get a puppy is a considerable investment of time, money, and patience.
 You want to make sure that you are making the right decision and working with the right breeder.
 There are many breeders available in California and a few out of state that I have personally worked with.
 Please feel free to ask for referrals.

 5. Can we come and see the puppies environment and see how you live?

 No. This is our home that we live in and I ask that you respect our privacy.
 There is no special environment the puppies and moms live in.
-They live with us in our home and spend time romping in our large dog friendly backyard.
-Any puppies before 8 weeks of age usually never go outside until the day they go home.
+They live with us in our home and romp in our dog friendly backyard when they are old enough.
+Any puppies before 8 weeks of age usually never set their paws outside until the day they go home.
 All of our breeding dogs live with their own fabulous Guardian families so you won't find them here unless they are here for breeding purposes.
 We do our best to ensure that our busy home and yards are always clean and safe (even with 4 kids and dogs).

 6. We would like a puppy/dog that doesn't bark.
 Can you ensure that?

 I'm sorry, but no. Please do not get a puppy or a dog.
 Dogs bark, there is no way around it.
 You should probably look into getting a different type of pet.
 Fish, cats, birds, snakes, turtles, lizards, etc would probably a better option (s) for you.

 7. We want a non-aggressive puppy that is sweet and gentle for our young child(ren).